mwmahlberg/speedy/speedy-persist-morphia/src/site/markdown/index.md

     SpeedyApplication app = new SpeedyApplication("org.example.webapp");
-    app.configure(args, new AppConfig(), new MorphiaModule("10.0.0.1",27017);
+    app.configure(args, new AppConfig(), new MorphiaModule("mongodb://10.0.0.1:38123/");
     app.run();

-Note that the host and port values are optional.
-They default to "localhost" and 27017.
+The connection string `"mongodb://10.0.0.1:38123/"`is optional.
+When you leave it out, the client connects to localhost on port 27017 with no authentication.

+For the syntax of the connection string, please see the [API docs of the MongoClient class][mongoclient].

 The module will scan your application for [entities][entities], map them automatically and provide an injectable [datastore][datastore]: